JasonM2396/GAME2338/Playtesting/playtestingtwo.md

 * https://fizzd.itch.io/a-dance-of-fire-and-ice

 **Question:** During your playtesting where the rules of the game understandable?
 If not, what was not clear.
-> _Answer:_ The version I played was a demo, but the rules were somewhat clear.
-The demo version has no tutorial, but overall its simple due to the game only using one button.
+> _Answer:_ The rules were somewhat clear, but is lacking something important thanks to this one being a demo version.
+There is no tutorial on the game, which means that the game has to be learned the harder way.

 **Question:** During gameplay did you notice anything that shouldn't be in the game or could be removed and it wouldn't effect game play?
-> _Answer:_ Your answer here
+> _Answer:_ I don't really notice anything, but the only thing I find unnecessary was the zooming out on some levels.
+Some levels are short, and zooming out too far feels unnecessary and should be toned down for small levels.
+The beat lines used for the music should be removed when you lose, looks unnecessary to have when the player fails the level.

 **Question:** Is this game balanced?
 If not, what is the target audience for this game based on that imbalance?
-> _Answer:_ Your answer here
+> _Answer:_ The game is fairly balanced at the start, but starts to fall apart if you

 **Question:** Does the timing of this game appear to be about right for this type of game?
 > _Answer:_ Your answer here